Have you ever used the NE555 timer? I have used it for 36 years. Now, it still is not out of date.

 How does the 555 timer work

 You may not be able to see a clear picture of the 555 timer runs.
-See in the circuit diagram is standard 555 circuit.
-We often use Astable Multivibrator mode.
-So, should learn it before.
+The standard 555 circuit that we often use is Astable Multivibrator mode.
+Therefore, we should learn it before.

 When we draw a circuit diagram, always draw the 555 as a building block, as shown below with the pins in the following locations.
 This will help you instantly recognize the function of each pin: